 Also, the gun does not fire the last few nails in the magazine, meaning that you cannot completely use up one full set of nails at a time; you must reload before the magazine runs out.

-This Freeman nail gun is not the best product available on the market, but it is a solid offering from a well-respected company and for around $100, it is a total bargain.
+This Freeman nail gun is not the best product available on the market, but it is a solid offering from a well-respected company and for it’s price, it is a total bargain.
 Professionals may want to invest in something a bit more top-of-the-line, but for the beginner or the homeowner who only needs a framing nailer for occasional odd jobs, this nail gun is a great choice.

 Hitachi’s air-powered framing nail gun is packed with features and easy to use, making it a great choice for those looking for a quality tool.
 It has an operating pressure of 70 to 120 PSI and it only accepts strips of plastic-collated nails measuring 2” to 3.5” of 21 degrees and can hold anywhere from 64 to 70 nails at a time.